kuiperzone/PupNet-Deploy/README.md

 From PupNet version 1.3.0 onward, the pupnet.conf file supports the ability to define such additional dependencies using the `RpmRequires` and `DebRecommends` properties.
-By default, they are populated with typically expected values (below), although these may be subject to change and you should review them for you application.
+By default, they are populated with typically expected values (below), although these may be subject to change and you should review them for your application.

     RpmRequires = """
         krb5-libs